 You now have a full picture of how to automate your social media marketing, so it's time to take action.

-There are thousands of tools designed to assist with automation, so try a few for yourself.
+Many tools exist to assist with social media automation, so try a few for yourself.
 Social media marketing should be fun for you and your customers.
 As you decide when and where to automate, keep a light-hearted spirit.
 That will transcend across the screen to an audience happy to engage with your content.